jasonP14/Q.chat/README.md

 Credits
 -------
-This project utilizes the wonderful [NES.css](https://nostalgic-css.github.io/NES.css/) framework by [BcRikko](https://github.com/BcRikko) for its retro styling.
+This project utilizes the wonderful [NES.css](https://nostalgic-css.github.io/NES.css/) framework for its retro styling.